Loading lesson…

 The big idea: Ethical agent use is not about banning — it is about disclosing, allowing override, and keeping records.

-Which sentence best captures the main idea of 'When To Use Agents Ethically'?
+What is the main idea of "When To Use Agents Ethically"?